yichuan960/Image/README.md

 | per_channel | indicates if the mask is computed using all three image channel (true) |
 | use_neural | indicates if the neural approach will be used |
 | lambda_reg | regularization parameter for the mask loss |

+## Data Preprocessing
+Before training the model you need to generate the object segmentation masks using SegmentAnything.
+You can use ```python3 segment.py --input <input path (use correct scale images!)> --output <path to dataset> --model-type vit_b --checkpoint <path>.ckpt``` to generate the object segmentation mask.
+Note that you need to install SegmentAnything.
+See [here](https://github.com/facebookresearch/segment-anything) for a tutorial.